 - Private Loans through a variety of sources

-*It is important to note that to meet qualifications for ACRE3, EQIP, and REAP grants, your Energy Coach will need to develop a more in-depth audit report referred to as an Energy Management Plan or "EMP" before you can move forward with the application process.
+*It is important to note that to meet qualifications for ACRE3, EQIP, and REAP grants, your Energy Coach will need to develop a more in-depth, no-cost audit report referred to as an Energy Management Plan or "EMP" before you can move forward with the application process.

 - 260+ audits conducted, spanning 40 of Colorado's 64 counties

 - 15 million+ kWh in additional savings identified